refinap/arduinoschema/README.md

-# arduinounoschematicandboard
+# arduino-uno-schematic-and-board

-PCB Arduino Uno Schematic and Board with Eagle
+PCB Arduino Uno Rev3 Schematic and Board with Eagle

 The Arduino uno board is a microcontroller board (Development Board) using the ATmega328 microcontroller chip which is flexible and open-source, the software and hardware are relatively easy to use so it is widely used by beginners to experts.
 To be able to use the Arduino Uno board,